aspose-total/Aspose.Total-Products/total/en/cpp/conversion/odt-to-potx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert ODT to POTX or Online App" h2="Export ODT to POTX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting ODT to POTX is a common requirement for many businesses and organizations.
+ODT is a file format used by OpenOffice and LibreOffice, while POTX is a file format used by Microsoft PowerPoint.
+Converting between the two formats allows users to take advantage of the features of both programs.

+<h2>How Aspose.Total Helps for ODT to POTX Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate ODT to POTX conversion while using two of it's APIs.
-Load your ODT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POTX.
+Aspose.Total for C++ is a powerful suite of file automation APIs that enables users to automate the conversion of ODT to POTX.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ allows users to load their ODT file and convert it to HTML.
+Aspose.Slides for C++ then enables users to load the HTML and create a new presentation, which can be saved as a POTX file.
+This process is simple and efficient, and allows users to quickly and easily convert between the two formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}